verbb/abandoned-cart/docs/get-started/configuration.md

 - `secondReminderSubject` - The subject for the 2nd reminder email.
 - `recoveryUrl` - By default recovered carts will be redirected to shop/cart, use this field if you use something different.
 - `disableSecondReminder` - If disabled only the 1st reminder will be sent.
-- `blacklist` - Enter emails seperated by a comma that should be ignored.
+- `blacklist` - Enter emails or domains seperated by a comma that should be ignored.
+- `includeBlacklisted` - Whether blacklisted carts should be included in the Dashboard.

 ## Control Panel